Theeraz/BTL1_CheatSheet/BTL1-CheatSheet.md

 Filter traffic by destination IP: ip.dst == 192.168.1.100
 Filter by specific port: tcp.port == 80
 Filter by protocol: dns
-Search for HTTP GET requests: http.request.method == "GET" Filter by files uploaded or downloaded to a page: http.request.method==POST Filter by tools: ip.dst == 10.251.96.5 && http.user_agent
+Filter by protocol + string (api in this case): dns contains api Search for HTTP GET requests: http.request.method == "GET" Filter by files uploaded or downloaded to a page: http.request.method==POST Filter by tools: ip.dst == 10.251.96.5 && http.user_agent